 Women with large breasts frequently endure symptoms that can be improved with a breast reduction.
 This is a surgery that reshapes the breasts to a smaller size.
 Symptoms associated with larger breasts include back pain, skin infections (from tight bra straps), and dermatitis between the breast folds.
 Women with heavier breasts also find it difficult to exercise and many feel self-conscious because their breasts take center stage.
-During surgery, breast tissue and skin are removed.
+During surgery, our Metairie Breast Reduction specialists will remove breast tissue and skin.
 The breasts are tightened, lifted and repositioned to be in proportion with the patient’s body.

 Breast Reduction Reviews